delapuente/AutoBlog/stories/introducing-autoblog.md

 <script src="src/autoblog.js"></script>
 ```

-Supposing you have cloned or download a zipped version of the repository.
+(Supposing you have cloned or download a zipped version of the repository).

 Finally add the `data-stream` attribute to the HTML element you want to contain
 the stories.